reqT/reqT/docs/lab1.md

     * Write down reflections on the result:
         * Was it easy to assign ratio scale priorities?

     * *Optional*.
-Study the source code for ratio-scale prioritization [in the `normalizedVotes` method here](https://github.com/reqT/reqT-lang/blob/main/src/main/scala/06-examples.scala#L304) called from [here](https://github.com/reqT/reqT/blob/4.x/src/main/scala/MainWindow.scala#L468) and try to figure out what happens step-by-step.
+Study the source code for ratio-scale prioritization [in the `normalizedVotes` method here](https://github.com/reqT/reqT-lang/blob/main/src/main/scala/06-examples.scala#L368) called from [here](https://github.com/reqT/reqT/blob/4.x/src/main/scala/MainWindow.scala#L552) and try to figure out roughly what happens step-by-step.
 Explain how the benefits values of each stakeholder are weighted together to normalized total benefit values.

 * **Ordinal-scale prioritization using sorting**: